-The NYC-ARTS.org and NYCkidsARTS.org websites are the most comprehensive resources of their kind.
-Both are centralized locations to access information about culture in New York and gateways to other cultural resources.
+NYC-ARTS.org is the most comprehensive resources of their kind.
+It is a centralized location to access information about culture in New York and gateways to other cultural resources.

-More than 1,000 cultural groups are profiled on the sites, which include their events on the calendars and details about discounts, disability access, volunteer opportunities and more.
-Parents and teachers use NYCkidsARTS to help young people discover the joy and value of the arts in their education.
+More than 1,000 cultural groups are profiled on the site, which include their events on the calendars and details about discounts, disability access, volunteer opportunities and more.